-The work involves interaction with a wide range of specialties, including neurology, neurosurgery, orthopaedics, rheumatology, oaediatrics, ophthalmology and psychiatry, and environments that include theatre and intensive care.
+The work involves interaction with a wide range of specialties, including neurology, neurosurgery, orthopaedics, rheumatology, paediatrics, ophthalmology and psychiatry, and environments that include theatre and intensive care.
 Most Clinical Neurophysiologists work in regional neuroscience centres.
-As well having as general responsibilities many develop subspecialty interests, such as in the work-up of patients for epilepsy surgery, specialised neuromuscular disease or theatre work.
+As well having general responsibilities, many develop subspecialty interests, such as in the work-up of patients for epilepsy surgery, specialised neuromuscular disease or theatre work.
 For those with more academic interests the specialty also lends itself to clinical and basic science research.

-Entry into Clinical Neurophysiology training is possible following successful completion of both a foundation programme and a core training programme.There are three core training programmes for Clinical Neurophysiology training:
+Entry into Clinical Neurophysiology training is possible following successful completion of both a foundation programme and a core training programme.There are four core training programmes for Clinical Neurophysiology training:

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

 The current curriculum is given below.
 Supporting documents are available in the relevant sections of this page.

 The 2010 curriculum is below.
 Previous versions of the curriculum are no longer available online but copies can be requested from email@example.com.